 - You can add additional broth to make soup.

 I hope this recipe will get your instant pot off of the shelf and show you how easy it is to use.
-If this recipe doesn’t this Instant Pot Pulled Pork Taco recipe surely will!
+If this recipe doesn’t this Instant Pot Pulled Pork Taco recipe and our 4-ingredient Tomatillo Rice surely will!
 You’ll be amazed at what this baby can do!